Sebastien-Gui/github-final-project/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct
+This document lists the following matters: 'Our Pledge', 'Our Standards', et 'Attribution', 'Enforcement Responsibilities', 'Scope' and 'Enforcement Guidelines'
 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our